 First, let’s start with the cheapest way of getting to Kyoto, and that is by buying the Kyoto Access Ticket from the airport, or if you are going the other way, from Hankyu stations.

 The Kyoto Access tickets can be bought here from Nankai.
 If you want the ticket to Kyoto, go on the line on the right.
-You can only use the ticket machines if you want the 1,000 yen ticket to Osaka.

 Pay attention to the transfer at Tengachaya, as this is the station just before the terminal Namba.
 The transfer itself here is really easy to make.
 In Awaji, the transfer is even easier – just move to the train on the other side of the platform.